mulesoft/data-weave-tutorial/6 - Functions/6.1 - Named functions/description.md

 > Notice that there is no return keyword.
 A return keyword isn’t needed because most everything in DataWeave is an expression, and all expressions return data.

-### Exercise:
+## Exercise:

-Create an `isOddNum` function that receives one parameter and return true if is an `odd` number or false if not.
+Create an `isOddNum` function that receives one parameter and returns true if is an `odd` number or false if not.
 You can use the `mod` function in the body of the `isOddNum` function.
 It returns the modulo (the remainder after dividing the dividend by the divisor).